Kickstart Your Day Right

-Working as a broker can be an exciting balancing act - one day you may find yourself on the phone for hours, securing and selling loads to carriers while other days require nothing more than waiting.
-The fact that each day is different is what keeps things interesting!
+Working as a broker is an exciting balancing act.
+Some days you may be on the phone for hours, securing and selling loads to carriers, while other days may require patience and waiting.
+The variety is what keeps things interesting!

-Now that you have your leads prepared, we're ready to prospect.
-But, finding the best time to engage prospects can be tricky.
-For successful prospecting, try out various times and days of the week.
-Experiment with different hours for each region or commodity your business calls on as some may prefer early morning while others require a late afternoon approach.
-Keep track of what works so that you'll always have an edge in making those crucial connections with potential customers.
+With your leads prepared, it's time to prospect.
+Finding the best time to engage prospects can be tricky.
+Experiment with different times and days of the week for each region or commodity your business calls on.
+Keep track of what works to gain an edge in making those crucial connections.

-Lastly, let's reach out to our customers once more and give them updates on today’s loads.
-We'll confirm that everything is running smoothly and ask if they have any new loads ready for transport.
-Keeping them informed will help ensure a successful long term relationship.
+Lastly, reach out to your customers once more and give them updates on today’s loads.
+Confirm that everything is running smoothly and ask if they have any new loads ready for transport.